-Sample practice questions are available for students to review prior to the test through our website (http://wcc.yccd.edu/student/assessment-placement.aspx).
-These sample questions will assist students in how the test will be conducted on the day that they are scheduled.
+Sample practice questions are available for students to review prior to the test through our website (http://wcc.yccd.edu/admissions/assessment-placement.aspx).
+Sample questions will assist students in how the test will be conducted on the day that they are scheduled.